Morning Glory Breakfast Cookies

 - Preheat the oven to 375°F then line a baking sheet with parchment paper or a silicon mat.

 - In a large bowl, combine oat flour, oats, baking powder, cinnamon, ginger and salt.
 Whisk together until combined.
-Add the shredded carrot, nuts, and raisins (wait to stir together) then set aside.
+Add the shredded carrot, coconut, nuts, and raisins (wait to stir together) then set aside.

 - In a large measuring cup or small bowl, combine the maple syrup, applesauce and melted coconut oil (it's ideal to have the syrup and applesauce at room temperature to keep the coconut oil from solidifying).
 Stir together, then pour the wet mixture into the bowl with the dry.
 Fold everything together until all of the dry ingredients are incorporated.